Shape optimization for interface identification in nonlocal models: Basic concepts in shape optimization

-Let us assume that for each admissible shape $\shape$ there exists a unique solution $u(\shape)$ of the constraint equation, i.e., $u(\shape)$ satisfies $\Aper(u(\shape), \advar) = \ell_{\shape}( \advar)$ for all $\advar \in V_c(\OuO)$.
+Let us assume, that for each admissible shape $\shape$, there exists a unique solution $u(\shape)$ of the constraint equation, i.e., $u(\shape)$ satisfies $\AAA_\shape(u(\shape), \advar) = F_{\shape}( \advar)$ for all $\advar \in V_c(\OuO)$.
 Then we can consider the \emph{reduced problem}

-In order to employ derivative based minimization algorithms we need to derive the shape derivative of the reduced objective functional $J^{red}$.
-By formally applying the chain rule we obtain
+In order to employ derivative based minimization algorithms, we need to derive the shape derivative of the reduced objective functional $J^{red}$.
+By formally applying the chain rule, we obtain

 where $D_uJ$ and $D_\shape J$ denote the partial derivatives of the objective $J$ with respect to the state variable $u$ and the control $\shape$, respectively.
 In applications we typically do not have an explicit formula for the control-to-state mapping $u(\shape)$, so that we cannot analytically quantify the sensitivity of the unique solution $u(\shape)$ with respect to the interface $\shape$.
 Thus, a formula for the shape derivative $D_\shape u(\shape)[\Vb] $ is unattainable.
-A common approach to still access this derivative is to consider the associated adjoint equation; see, e.g., \cite{Welker_diss}.
-More precisely, by introducing an adjoint variable $\advar$ (also called \emph{Lagrange multiplier}), we define the so-called \emph{Lagrange functional}, or \emph{Lagrangian}, as
+One possible approach to access this derivative is the \emph{averaged adjoint method (AAM)} of \cite{AAM,Sturm_diss}, which is a Lagrangian method, where the so-called \emph{Langrangian functional} is defined as